kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 3. "should reflect allocated devices after pod is scheduled": schedule a pod that consumes devices, then create a new request and assert the updated `allocatedDevices` / `availableDevices`.

-Added in Alpha 1.37:
+4. Filter and shape cases: "should populate status for all matching pools", "should filter by pool name", "should truncate results when limit is reached", "should return empty pools for unknown driver", "should not reprocess after status is set" (asserted via unchanged resourceVersion), "should set NodeName when all slices share the same node", "should clear NodeName when pool has slices on different nodes".

-4. "should report partition-type availability on a partitionable pool": seed the test driver to publish a pool with `sharedCounters`, `partitionTypeAttribute`, and devices that `consumesCounters`; schedule a pod; assert `partitionSummary` shows the expected `total` / `allocatable` per type.
-A parallel case seeds the same pool without `partitionTypeAttribute` and asserts the `counterSets` fallback view.
+Added in Alpha 1.37 (the "control plane views" context):
-5. "should report shareable-device aggregate on a consumable pool": seed the test driver with two `allowMultipleAllocations=true` devices; schedule two pods that each consume a slice of capacity on one of them; assert `shareableSummary` reports `fullyAvailableDevices=1`, `partiallyAvailableDevices=1`, the per-key `capacity[]` aggregate is consistent with the consumed slice, and `allocatedDevices=1` (cap-at-1 verified end-to-end).
+5. "should report partitionSummary for a partitionable pool" (with `DRAPartitionableDevices` and `DRAPartitionableDevicesType`): seed the test driver to publish a pool with `sharedCounters`, a declared partition-type attribute, and devices that consume counters; assert `partitionSummary` shows the expected `total` / `allocatable` per group.
-6. "should not count AdminAccess claims as consumers": create an AdminAccess claim against an otherwise-fully-allocated device;
+6. "should report no partition summary when no partition type is declared" (with `DRAPartitionableDevices` only): the same pool without a declared attribute publishes no `partitionSummary`.
-   assert the AdminAccess claim does not move any counter.
+7. "should report shareableSummary for a pool with shareable devices" (with `DRAConsumableCapacity`): assert `fullyAvailableDevices`, `partiallyAvailableDevices`, the per-key `capacity[]` aggregate, and `allocatedDevices` (cap-at-1 verified end-to-end).

-7. Tighten existing assertions per the Pohly review feedback — replace `gstruct.IgnoreExtras` with `MatchAllFields` where feasible, or move detailed field-by-field checks into the unit suite.
+Not yet covered, and listed under [Beta](#beta): the `UpdateStatus` endpoint in the CRUD block (an explicit TODO in `dra.go` notes it must be added before graduation), and an AdminAccess-invisibility case at the e2e or integration level (currently unit-tested only, and only against the device counts).

 Note: Testing with production DRA drivers (e.g., GPU drivers) is outside the scope of CI and is validated separately by driver vendors.